The Biblical Doctrine of

-This will commence the 3.5-year (42 months) second half of Daniel’s 70th Week.
+His appearance will commence the 3.5-year (42 months) second half of Daniel’s 70th Week.
 The first half corresponds to the 3.5 years of Christ’s ministry, from its start to his crucifixion.
-The second half will conclude with the second coming of Christ Jesus at the end of the age (2 Thessalonians 2:8; Daniel 12:10-12; Revelation 13:5).
+The second half will commence with the appearance of the Antichrist and conclude with the second coming of Christ Jesus at the end of the age (2 Thessalonians 2:8; Daniel 12:10-12; Revelation 13:5).

 The chart below reveals that “Messiah the Prince” will be “cut off” (crucified) at the end of His 3.5-year ministry, which coincides with the end of the Old Covenant, from God’s perspective, at the conclusion of the 69th week.
 Jesus replaced it with the Everlasting New Covenant (Jeremiah 31:33-34; 32:38, 40; Ezekiel 36:26-27; 37:26).

 The crucifixion of Messiah the Prince “put a stop to sacrifices and grain offerings” (Daniel 9:27) when, through the cross, He inaugurated the Everlasting New Covenant.
 Daniel 9:27 discloses: “he will make a firm covenant with the many for one week” [70th Week of Years].